Serious Tie-Dye Group Kit

 The Soda Soak Tie-Dye Method is the way to do this.
 Our recipes, abbreviated group instructions, and a lot of patterns using this method are in the new book, "Tie-dye" (#BTD), which we include in our larger (50/100 shirt) Tie Dye Group Kits.

 Basically, you follow the Soda Soak Tie-Dye instructions (also shown below) en-mass.
-In a nutshell, what you do is fold and tie up the shirts (or whatever), soak them in a solution of soda ash and water for a few minutes, apply a solution of dye, water and urea, let them sit overnight in plastic bags, rinse them, untie them, rinse them some more, and wash them in a washing machine with Synthrapol or Dharma's Professional Textile Detergent and hot water.
+In a nutshell, what you do is fold and tie up the shirts (or whatever), soak them in a solution of soda ash and water for a few minutes, apply a solution of dye, water and urea, let them sit overnight in plastic bags, rinse them, untie them, rinse them some more, and wash them in a washing machine with Dharma Dyer's Detergent and hot water.
 Thats it!
 Easy!

 The Dharma group kits have all the basics except the clothing, which we carry at very reasonable prices.
 Dharma white clothing is 100% cotton and tie-dyes beautifully.
 If having the thread of the garment also dye is important to you, watch for the little cotton plant icon on the clothing ad - if you don't see that icon, it is sewn with Polyester thread, which stays white.
 If you get your clothing elsewhere, make sure it's not a polyester blend!
 You'll get a very washed out look.